Peter Frank Turl - Independent Funeral Directors Topsham

 Register the death

 The registration of the death is the formal record of the death.
 It is done by the Registrar of Births, Deaths and Marriages.
 A death should be registered within five days.
 This can be done at any register office, but it is recommended to use the one in the area where the person died: otherwise the process can take longer.
-It is a criminal offence not to register a death.
-The death should be registered by one of the following:

-You will need to take the following with you to the Register office: Medical certificate showing the cause of death (unless the coroner is involved).
-The death cannot be registered until the registrar has seen this If available:
+Medical certificate showing the cause of death (unless the coroner is involved).
+The death cannot be registered until the registrar has seen this

 You will need to tell the registrar